mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Radiation Suit: A radiation suit protects the Traveller against direct radiation, such as solar flares or a reactor breach.
 A vacc suit will offer some protection but for areas of hard radiation a dedicated radiation suit is required, reducing exposure by 100 rads.

 Rescue Bubble: A large (two meter diameter) plastic bubble.
-Piezoelectric layers in the bubble wall translate the user’s movements into electricity to recharge the bubble’s batteries and power its distress beacon and a small oxygen tank both inflates the bubble and provides two person/hours of life support.
+Piezoelectric layers in the bubble wall translate the user's movements into electricity to recharge the bubble's batteries and power its distress beacon and a small oxygen tank both inflates the bubble and provides two person/hours of life support.
 A self-repairing plastic seal serves as an emergency airlock.
 Rescue bubbles are found on both space and sea vessels as emergency lifeboats.

 Respirator: This rebreather concentrates inhaled oxygen, allowing a Traveller to breathe on worlds with a thin atmosphere.
 Respirators take the form of a face mask or mouthpiece initially.
 TL10: The more advanced respirator is small enough to fit into the nose or can even be a lung implant.